-Exterior Access Policy The Exterior Access Policy must be available and state that: Ducks kept in systems with exterior access must be introduced to the autdoor group by four weaks of access had up to a wall footbored outdoor areas by four weeks of age unless the ducks are well feathered before that time.
+Exterio or Access Policy terior Access Policy must be available and state that: Ducks kept in systems with exterior access must be introduced to the outdoor areas by four weeks of age unless the ducks are well feathered before that time.
 (Note: Upon introduction to outdoor conditions, young ducklings should be guided towards food, water, and shelter if necessary.)
 Schedule for when ducks have access to the exterior, i.e. daily procedures for opening/ closing popholes, with continuous access to the outdoor areas during daylight hours weather permitting and records and SOPs demonstrating that the ducks are not being exposed to temperatures outside their thermal neutral zone.
 Access must be provided for a minimum of 8 hours each day, except when the natural daylight period is less.
 All exit areas must normally be open for this time, except when this is precluded by inclement weather conditions.
-Protection must be provided from predators, and ducks must be closed in the bound or mabile abolter at night the house or mobile shelter at night.
+Protection must be provided from predators, and ducks must be closed in the house or mobile shelter at night.
 Access to drinking water is provided.
-Restrictions to the access of the total required area must be temporary for resting/reseeding/management of ground and/or as scheduled per the defined rotation program.
-Note: Under situations of high risk for avian influenza or other highly pathogenic infectious diseases, ducks can remain indoors as recommended by the veterinarian.
-Yes M28 No /10 For free range and pasture-based systems, there must be demonstration or proof that the location of the free range or pasture-based system provides 0 N/A local climatic conditions suitable for ducks to access the exterior for the majority of the year, and permits the outdoor area to be provided with a substantial cover of living vegetation: Records must be available for at least one year documenting the number of doubt that it was account to account the duality indexes due to incompare the duality indexes due to incompare the duality. days that it was necessary to secure the ducks indoors due to inappropriate weather conditions.
-Auditor note: Mark "N/A" for this bullet if the producer is new (within 12 months of initial certification) to American Humane Certified TM .
-D. The definition could accord about that the mount on of individual data for which it The daily records must show that the number of individual days for which it was necessary to secure the ducks indoors due to unacceptable weather conditions did not exceed 90 days in total.
+Restrictions to the access of the total required area must be temporary for - resting/reseeding/management of ground and/or as scheduled per the defined rotation program.
+Inder situations of high risk for avian influenza or other highly pathogenic 0 Yes M28 Intectio us diseases, ducks can remain indoors as recommended by the veterinarian. Ō /10 - For free range and pasture-based systems, there must be demonstration or Ō N/A proof that the location of the free range or pasture-based system provides - local climatic conditions suitable for ducks to access the exterior for the majority of the year, and permits the outdoor area to be provided with a substantial cover of living vegetation: Records must be available for at least one year documenting the number of days that it was necessary to secure the ducks indoors due to inappropriate K weather conditions. × Auditor note : Mark "N/A" for this bullet if the producer is new (within 12 months of initial certification) to American Humane Certified TM . montins of initial certification, to American Fiumane Certified The daily records must show that the number of individual days for which it was necessary to secure the ducks indoors due to unacceptable weather conditions did not exceed 90 days in total.
 (I.e., records must show that weather conditions were acceptable for providing ducks with access to the outdoor area for at least 275 days of the year.)
-Note: The 90-day total does not include any days in which the ducks were secured indoors per the recommendation of the flock veterinarian due to a specific disease risk or other health concern.
-Auditor note: Addition note Number of days for which it was necessary to secure ducks indoors due to unacceptable weather conditions. ·
+Note: The OO day total does not include any days in which the ducks Note: The 90-day total does not include any days in which the ducks were secured indoors per the recommendation of the flock veterinarian due to a specific disease risk or other health concern.
+Auditor note: Number of days for which it was necessary to secure ducks indoors due to unacceptable weather conditions.